There are many reasons to include plenty of whole foods in your diet, and high on the list of eye-catching colorful reasons are phytochemicals!

 As we continue to learn more about phytochemicals, the list of health benefits is sure to grow!

-The beauty of a plant-based diet is that it is not only good for the planet, our fellow animals and us, but it is also filled with bright, beautiful fresh fruit and veggies that tantalize the eye and attract the taste buds.
+The beauty of a plant-based diet is that it is not only the right thing to do for the planet, our fellow animals and us, but it is also filled with bright, beautiful fresh fruit and veggies that tantalize the eye and attract the taste buds.
 So dig in and enjoy!